RaynorCerebellumCharts/NormativeModels/README.md

 * Run model estimation

-For each voxel, using a norm_data object and a specified train-test split, a normative model (warped BLR) is fitted on a training set and predictions are made on the test set.
+For each voxel, using a norm_data object and a 50-50 train-test split, a normative model (warped BLR) is fitted on the training set and predictions are made on the test set.
 Output metrics (z-scores, logp, evaluation statistics) are all stored within the model folders and can be accessed directly or loaded back in the norm_data objects.
-A general rule of thumb with the pcntoolkit is to leave about 10 times more storage space available in the model folders compared to the initial norm_data file size - voxelwise models are quite memory-intensive.
+A general rule of thumb with the pcntoolkit is to leave available about 10 times the amount of storage space used by the initial norm_data file size in the model folders - the outputs of estimated voxelwise models are quite memory-intensive.

 * Evaluate fit of models